omgnetwork/android-sdk/README.md

 }
 ```

+Where:
-The method `onEventReceived` will be called when any event regarding to the user is received.
+* `onEventReceived`: An event callback.
+This method will be called when any event regarding to the user is received.
-The `SocketReceive` object is a raw object which directly receive from the eWallet API.
+* `SocketReceive`:  A raw object which is a response from the eWallet socket API.

 For more information can be found [here](https://github.com/omisego/ewallet/blob/develop/docs/websockets/ewallet_api.md).

 ## Stop listening for the custom event